storiesjs/stories/packages/core/src/components/zoom/readme.md

-# stories-zoom
+# str-zoom

-The stories-zoom is a container managing visual zoom of content.
+The str-zoom is a container managing visual zoom of content.

 <!-- Auto Generated Below -->